hicksman/hicksman/readme.md

 # About me

 Experienced Data Engineer with 2 years of hands-on experience in designing and optimizing data processing pipelines.
-Proficient in Python, PostgreSQL, Pandas, and Linux.
+Proficient in Python, PostgreSQL and Pandas.
 Currently learning Hadoop to expand capabilities in big data.

 ## My skills